PackagePages/LaravelPackage.com/docs/07-configuration-files.md

 ```

 ## Exporting
 To allow users to modify the default config values, we need to provide them with the option to export the config file.
 We can register all "publishables" within the `boot()` method of the package's service provider.
-Since we only want to offer this functionality whenever the package is booted from the console, we'll add a check if the current app is running in the console.
-If so, we'll register the publishable config file under the 'config' tag (the second parameter of the `$this->publishes()` function call).
+Since we only want to offer this functionality whenever the package is booted from the console, we'll first check if the current app is running in the console.
+We'll register the publishable config file under the 'config' tag (the second parameter of the `$this->publishes()` function call).

 ```php
 // 'BlogPackageServiceProvider.php'﻿